sarapearce/event-signup/README.md

 ## Versioning

-This project can be found publically at: https://github.com/sarapearce/event-signup
+This project can be found publicly at: https://github.com/sarapearce/event-signup

 ## Authors